taylornyquist/work-day-scheduler/README.md

 * One hour schedule blocks from 9am until 5pm
 * Text area to enter and save tasks
 * Saved tasks persist and are reloaded upon refresh
+* Background color of each hour block changes based on future, present or past hours

 ## Built With